-Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuou is Internal Assessment 50 Semester En d Examina tion (3 Hours) 50
+Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuou s Internal Assessment 50 Semester En d Examina tion (3 Hours) 50

-Prerequisites: Mathematics, Power system-1, Power System-2 Course Objectives: To make the students
+Prerequisites: Mathematics, Power system-I, Power System-II

-- CO1: Understand economic load dispatch under various operational constraints and techniques to solve the problem. - CO2: Modeling of turbines and generators and know the importance of quality of power, P-f, Q-V control loops, AGC - CO3: To deal with the numerical methods studied in applied mathematics courses to get the Solutions of load flow problem and comparison of different methods. - CO4: Discuss the concept of reactive power and voltage control in detail. - CO5: Understand Power system stability and voltage stability in operation of power system.

-- CLO1: Explain the importance of economic operation of power systems - CLO2: Develop the mathematical models of turbines and governors and know the importance of single area and AGC - CLO3: Develop proper mathematical models for analysis of load flow study - CLO4: Explain the importance and control of reactive power and voltage - CLO5: Explain the stability issues concerned with power system operation
+- CO1: Understand economic load dispatch under various operational constraints and techniques to solve the problem. - CO2: Modeling of turbines and generators and know the importance of quality of power, P-f, Q-V control loops, AGC - CO3: To deal with the numerical methods studied in applied mathematics courses to get the Solutions of load flow problem and comparison of different methods. - CO4: Discuss the concept of reactive power and voltage control in detail. - CO5: Understand Power system stability and voltage stability in operation of power system. - Course Outcomes: Students will be able - CLO1: Explain the importance of economic operation of power systems - CLO2: Develop the mathematical models of turbines and governors and know the importance of single area and AGC - CLO3: Develop proper mathematical models for analysis of load flow study - CLO4: Explain the importance and control of reactive power and voltage - CLO5: Explain the stability issues concerned with power system operation